The Lottery Paradox: A Terrible Bet

 The expected value of a lottery ticket is almost always negative.
 People buy them anyway — and they're not being irrational in the way you might think.

-Seven shows up everywhere — slot machines, dice, religion, psychology experiments.
-The reasons have less to do with math and more to do with how our brains process the world.
+Seven shows up in slot machines, dice, religion, and psychology.
+The reasons have less to do with math than how our brains process the world.